 At its core, the frog cake consists of two pieces of sponge cake joined by a thin layer of jam and topped with a scoop of buttercream.
 To transform this pastry into a frog, bakers coat everything with green fondant icing, add a slit in the creamy “head” to create a mouth, and top it off with two tiny fondant eyes.

 The frog cake was first created by the Adelaide-based Balfours Bakery in 1922.
 Legend has it that Gordon Balfour was inspired by the fanciful confectionery he came across during a trip to Europe.
-At first, Balfours made exclusively green frog cakes, but they later ventured into pink and brown varieties, as well as customized colors for local soccer teams.
+At first, Balfours made exclusively green frog cakes, but they later ventured into pink and brown varieties, as well as customized colors for local sports teams.

 Sugary, hand-crafted, and adorable, these iconic cakes are reason enough for most sweet-toothed humans to make contact with a frog’s lips.
 Unfortunately, due to the fragility of the cakes, Balfours’ frogs are largely endemic to Australia.